• Skip to primary navigation

 Understanding the Complexity of Suicide Risk

 Suicide is a global public health crisis affecting individuals of all ages.
-In 2023, the Centers for Disease Control reported more than 49,000 people died by suicide, with one death occurring about every 11 minutes.
+The CDC reported 48,824 deaths by suicide in the United States in 2024, roughly one death every 11 minutes.
+Rates rose substantially from 1999 through 2022, then declined slightly in 2023 and again in 2024.
 Suicide risk rarely stems from a single cause but rather involves a mix of psychological, biological and social factors.

 For example, certain mental health conditions can increase vulnerability, especially when combined with overwhelming life stressors.
 These include relationship issues, financial hardship or trauma.
 Biological influences, such as genetic predisposition, can also play a role.